 Stepping off the boat and sinking my toes into the sand on White Beach Camiguin was an experience in itself!
 I don’t think I have ever felt sand this soft before.

 We walked from one end of the sandbar to the other in a matter of minutes and noticed there was a second sandbar across a shallow water channel.
 My buddy Jay crossed over to the other side and I sent my drone up to take a few shots.
 He had the entire Camiguin sandbar to himself, it was unreal!

-I was in complete awe of the vibrant turquoise-colored water that surrounds the White Island Camiguin sandbar and couldn’t resist taking a dip in the ocean, more than once!
+I was in complete awe of the vibrant turquoise-colored water that surrounds the sandbar and couldn’t resist taking a dip in the ocean, more than once!

-One of my favorite things about White Island is the view facing back towards Camiguin Island where Mt Hibok Hibok and Mt Vulcan can be seen reaching high into the skyline, creating the ultimate backdrop.
+One of my favorite things about this location is the view facing back towards Camiguin Island where Mt Hibok Hibok and Mt Vulcan can be seen reaching high into the skyline, creating the ultimate backdrop.
 I have never seen a landscape quite like it in my life!